yang-zheming/yang-zheming.github.io/_pages/about.md

   - /about.html
 ---

- I am pursuing a Ph.D. degree at the [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn/).
-My current research interests include Swarm Learning, Edge Intelligence, Intelligent Multimedia, Video Transmission, and Network Economics.
-My hobbies mainly include playing ping-pong, badminton, running, reading, watching movies, and traveling.
+I am a Ph.D. student at the [Institute of Computing Technology, Chinese Academy of Sciences](http://www.ict.ac.cn/).
+I belong to the [MARVEL Group](https://www.labxing.com/marvel), advised by [Wen Ji](http://www.ict.cas.cn/sourcedb_2018_ict_cas/cn/jssrck/201011/t20101123_3028148.html).
+The group focuses on multimedia systems, novel end-edge-cloud architectures, video transmission optimization, and machine-intelligent coding.
+I am now working on multimedia system optimization, edge intelligence, and machine learning.
+If you are seeking any form of academic cooperation, please feel free to email me at yangzheming19b@ict.ac.cn.

 Research Interests
 ======